ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 :::

 ::: {.cell .markdown }
-Also as you did before, plot the actual and predicted valuer over time for the first 1000 samples, for the model with `dly=2`.
+Also as you did before (with the same style requirements as before), plot the actual and predicted values over time for the first 1000 samples, for the model with `dly=2`.
+(Note: make sure you are comparing the model prediction to the "delayed" test data samples, not the original samples!)

 Does the model predict the hand velocity well?
 :::